Table of Contents

 Press the button to add new resources to the list of available resources.

-Check or uncheck the resource box to enable or disable it.
+Select the resource to enable it.

 Later, if you want to edit or delete a resource, select it on the Calendar Manager sidebar and press to delete it or to modify it.